 Located within 319 acre Grant Park, Millennium Park offers a summer series of FREE workouts that take place at the Jay Pritzker Pavilion.
 Classes include yoga, pilates, tai chi Zumba, and even salsa dancing!
-You really can’t beat the price tag and the skyline setting.

 7. Maggie Daley Park

-Just to the east of Millennium Park (across beautiful, winding BP Pedestrian Bridge) sits Maggie Daley Park.
+Just to the east of Millennium Park (across winding BP Pedestrian Bridge) sits Maggie Daley Park.
 When Millennium Park is overtaken by tourists I head here for my outdoor workout.

 If you really want to get your adrenaline pumping, test your mountaineering skills on the climbing wall!
 Or throw on your roller blades and take a spin around the Ribbon track.

 Maggie Daley Park is also perfect for getting active as a family.
 If you have kids that need to be separated from their iPads and iPhones, take them here.
-The playground is incredible with pirate ships, giant towers, and winding slides!
+The playground is incredible with pirate ships, giant towers, and tall slides!

 According to the website, “[s]katers can experience ‘alpine in the city’ as they lace up their ice skates and follow a path twice the length of a lap around a traditional skating rink.”

 8. 606 Trail